amilovsky/sureuv/README.md

 # Sure UV Mapping add-on for Blender

 This addon creates UV coordinates using Box mapping and Best Planar projection for selected polygons.
-For non-square textures script calculates proper proportion to avoid of texture stretching.
+For non-square textures script calculates proper proportion to avoid stretching.
 You can specify the exact Size of the texture on the object.

 SureUV addon is very useful for fast architectural texturing.